Turkey earthquake survivors search the rubble for their gold savings - ExBulletin

 Turkey earthquake survivors search the rubble for their gold savings

-OSMANIYA, TURKEY — In the semi-deserted downtown of Osmaniye, southern Turkey, an elderly couple waits by the rubble of the three-storey building where they used to live, hoping their life savings will emerge from the rubble when it is cleared.
+OSMANIYA, Turkey, March 7 – In the near-deserted downtown of Osmaniye, southern Turkey, an elderly couple waits by the ruins of the three-storey building where they used to live, hoping their life savings will wade through the rubble when it is. to survey.

 Reyhan Vural, 48, and her husband, Metin, 59, survived the devastating February 6 earthquake that killed more than 50,000 people in Turkey and Syria.
 But like many who survived, they are now grappling with the loss of almost everything.